An online Clinical Mental Health Counseling program that prepares you for licensure.

 - Earn your degree in as few as 2 years

-- Complete your master’s degree in counseling online at your own pace
+- Complete your master’s degree in Clinical Mental Health Counseling online through flexible course scheduling

 - High job growth — the mental health counseling field’s expected to grow 22% and create more than 77,500 new positions by 20311